mawie81/electron-window-state/readme.md

   `true` if the window state was saved while the the window was maximized.
   `undefined` if the state has not been saved yet.

+`isFullScreen` - *Boolean*

+  `true` if the window state was saved while the the window was in full screen mode. `undefined` if the state has not been saved yet.

 `manage(window)` - *Function*

   Register listeners on the given `BrowserWindow` for events that are related to size or position changes (`resize`, `move`).
+It will also restore the window's maximized or full screen state.
   When the window is closed we automatically remove the listeners and save the state.

 `saveState(window)` - *Function*